cx1111/Child-Wellness/README.md

 ### Actual Functionality

 This repo demonstrates a pipeline from video to audio, audio to text, and finally to data aggregation and visualization via a flask web app.

+For info on **how to run the demo** using preloaded parsed transcriptions from Amazon Transcribe, see the section on [running the web app](#running-the-web-application)

 ## Usage